Eisenstadt

 Finds show that the Eisenstadt area was already inhabited in the Hallstatt period.
 Celts and Romans settled a little later.
 At the time of the migration of peoples, various Germanic peoples and the Huns settled in the Eisenstadt area.
 Around 800, at the time of Charlemagne, the settlement by the Bavarians began.
 Eisenstadt appeared in 1118 for the first time as "castrum ferrum".
 The first written mention was in 1264 as "minor Mortin" (corresponding to Hungarian "Kismarton").
 The Eisenstadt area was one of the westernmost parts of the Kingdom of Hungary.

 In 1373 the city came into the possession of the Hungarian noble family Kanizsai.
 The family had the walls fortified and built a moated castle within the walls.
 The name "Eysenstat" (strong, iron, hence Eisenstadt) comes from this period.
 In 1388 Eisenstadt received market rights.
-West Hungary, which was populated by Germans, was pledged to the House of Habsburg: in 1445 Duke Albrecht VI. the town; for the next 150 years, Eisenstadt remained under Austrian administration (as if it were part of what would later become Lower Austria), acting from Vienna.
+West Hungary, which was populated by Germans, was pledged to the House of Habsburg: in 1445 Duke Albrecht VI. the city; for the next 150 years, Eisenstadt remained under Austrian administration (as if it were part of what later became Lower Austria), acting from Vienna.
 During the Turkish War, the Turks conquered Eisenstadt in 1529 and 1532 while advancing on Vienna.

 The Hungarian nobility demanded that the Habsburgs, who in the meantime also functioned hereditarily as kings of Hungary, fully reintegrate western Hungary into Hungary and end direct Austrian administration.
 In order to take the Hungarian noble family Esterházy for the House of Habsburg, they were in 1648 by the Holy Roman Emperor Ferdinand III.
 In his function as King of Hungary, he was enfeoffed with the Eisenstadt region, among other things, and raised to the rank of imperial prince in 1687 by his successor Leopold I. The princely family permanently changed the image of the city through lively building activity.